 This change doesn’t affect the Knight cards.

-Most of the time, you don’t want to trade with your only opponent anyway.
+Most of the time, you don’t want to trade with your sole opponent anyway.
 The trades are very rarely equally beneficent for both players.
 So usually, one player will pester the other to make a trade, and a lot of time will be wasted for not much value.
+Even worse, the more competitive player will often convince the other to make a bad trade.

 That’s why it’s best to have no trading whatsoever.
 That might seem weird at first, but we’d suggest you’d give it a try — it really improves the Catan gameplay for two players.

-The only way to trade is with the “bank” in 4:1 ratio.
+So, the only way to trade is with the “bank” in a 4:1 ratio.
 Of course this improves the value of ports, which allow you to trade 3:1, or a specific resource in 2:1.

 Cards in Hand Up to 9

-With no trading between players, you’re often incentivized to hold multiple cards in hand.
+With no trading between players, you’re frequently incentivized to hold multiple cards in hand.
 This can quickly punish you when someone rolls a 7.
-This can frequently punish the player severely, so the limit for cards in hand goes up to 9.
+Consequently, this punishes the player who already wasn’t able to build anything.
+That’s why the limit for cards in hand goes up to 9.

 This means that whenever someone rolls a seven, each player who has more than 9 cards in hand, chooses a half of them and discards them.